Related Conditions & Treatments

 Blood pressure is the force of blood pushing against your artery walls.
 Each time your heart beats, it pumps blood into these arteries.
 The highest blood pressure occurs when your heart beats and is pumping blood.
 High blood pressure raises the risk of heart attack and stroke.
 The heart works harder to circulate blood when pumping against high blood pressure.

 Two numbers are used to measure blood pressure:

 - Top number (systolic pressure).
 This is the pressure inside the artery when the heart beats.
 This is when blood is pushed out of the heart and into your circulation.

 - Bottom number (diastolic pressure).
 This is the pressure inside the artery when the heart rests between beats.
 This is when the blood is circulating within the arteries of the heart to keep the heart nourished.

 Both the systolic and diastolic pressures are recorded as mm Hg (millimeters of mercury).

-Normal blood pressure.
-Lower than 120/lower than 80
+Normal blood pressure. lower than 120/lower than 80

 Elevated blood pressure.
-120 to 129/Less than 80
+120 to 129/less than 80

 Stage 1 high blood pressure.
 130 to 139/ or diastolic between 80 and 89